 With hybrid machine translation, my goal is to be good enough, not perfect.
 However, when I’m aiming for my best, I run every word and phrase through my through processes to try to improve.
 This entire process can take significantly longer than a regular translation job.
 It can also result in inferior work and is especially prone to error.

 Korean machine translation is a wonderful tool that can be extremely useful if applied properly.
-This article has discussed five key ways that machine translation is being used in translation workflows today.
+This article has discussed five key ways that machine translation is being used in Korean translation workflows today.
 In some workflows, the technology dominates.
-But in others, human translators use machine translation to improve productivity and high quality.
+But in others, human translators take advantage of machine translation to improve productivity and high quality.
 Following best practices in machine translation can help you get more value from your Korean translation projects.

 I hope you’ve found the information in this article helpful and interesting.
 Please share a link to this post using the social media buttons below.
 Also, if you have questions or additional observations, feel free to leave a comment below.
 I’d love to hear from you!